|

 GAYLORD:

-English surname transferred to forename use, itself a respelling of Old
+English surname transferred to forename use, from a respelling of the Old

 GAZINI: